0chain/system_test/README.md

 In this mode, the docker image input fields will be ignored

-The network URL is address of the 0Chain network you wish to test, without a URL scheme or subdomain.
+The network URL is the address of the 0Chain network you wish to test, without a URL scheme or subdomain.
 eg. beta.0chain.net

 ### Report